jooy2/vitepress-sidebar/docs/api.md

 Can be used with the `prefixSeparator` option.
 See that option's description for more information.

-(Note: prefix only affects the title, the link will use the file link as it is).
+(Note A: prefix only affects the title, the link will use the file link as it is).

+(Note B: This option is ignored if you use the `useTitleFromFileHeading` or `useTitleFromFrontmatter` options).

 ## `prefixSeparator`